Generalized Honeycomb-structured Materials in the Subwavelength Regime: Introduction

 In this paper, we shall investigate the generalized honeycomb-structured materials proposed by Wu and Hu\cite{Wu2015}.
 To our knowledge, most results are restricted to numerical simulations of the dispersion surfaces.
 Very few mathematical analyses have been done.
 A previous result studied the Schr\"odinger operator equipped with specific potentials possessing symmetries similar to generalized honeycomb structures\cite{Cao2022}.
 They rigorously proved the existence of double Dirac cones using Fefferman and Weinstein's framework\cite{Fefferman2012}.
 Dielectric or acoustic materials with generalized honeycomb-structured inclusions have not been mathematically investigated.
 This paper aims to give a mathematical theory for the dispersion surfaces and associated eigenfunctions of generalized honeycomb-structured materials in the subwavelength regimes.
-Specifically, we shall prove the existence of double Dirac cones at the $\Gamma$ point (the origin) of the Brillouin zone when the inclusions have additional symmetries.
-Two deformations to break this symmetry are illustrated, and we prove the absence of the double Dirac cones and the occurrence of a local spectral gap.
-Corresponding eigenfunctions are obtained to show the topological difference between the two symmetry-breaking modifications to the materials.
-This topological difference is used to realize topologically protected edge states which have been experimentally realized \cite{Yang2018} and will be analyzed in our future work.

-Our approach is inspired by the layer potential representations for the eigenfunctions and associated eigenvalues for honeycomb lattices with two inclusions in a diamond cell \cite{Ammari2020}.
-Recasting the eigenvalue problems into a characteristic value problem of a boundary integral operator, we immediately encounter the singularity and the lack of invertibility of the single layer operator since the conical degeneracy of interest occurs in the subwavelength frequency at the $\Gamma$ point.
-Thus considerable modifications to the routine reduction \cite{Ammari2020} will be made to conquer the obstacles.
-Motived by the results in\cite{Ammari2020a}, we rescale the quasi-periodic Bloch wave vector $\alpha$.
-Consequently, a uniformly valid asymptotic approximation to the singular potentials is obtained.
-Once the periodic capacitance matrix is well defined, we can associate its eigenvalue and eigenvectors to the subwavelength frequencies and corresponding eigenfunctions asymptotically.
-We numerically compute the Bloch frequencies and corresponding eigenfunctions using finite element methods.
-The numerical results agree well with our analysis.